-PSPDFKit Server comes with two example projects — one written in Ruby on Rails, and another one in Node.js — to demonstrate how to integrate PSPDFKit Server with your own backend.
+PSPDFKit Server comes with two example projects — one written in Ruby on Rails, and one written in Node.js — to demonstrate how to integrate PSPDFKit Server with your own backend.

-If you’re looking into PSPDFKit for Web, we recommend you follow the Getting Started guide for Server-backed deployment instead.
+If you’re looking into PSPDFKit for Web and need an activation key, we recommend referring to the Setting Up PSPDFKit Server guide for Server-backed deployment instead.

-Once you are ready to integrate with your own backend, you can set up an instance of PSPDFKit Server using our Deployment guide, which shows you the necessary
+Once you’re ready to integrate with your own backend, you can set up an instance of PSPDFKit Server using our Deployment guide, which shows you the necessary

 docker-compose.yml file in detail.